 Let us dissect this statement.
-If he wants to ‘regulate’ cigarettes, rather than abolish them, this implies there are some circumstances where smoking is legitimate or acceptable.
-And what, I wonder, might those be?
+If he wants to regulate cigarettes, rather than abolish them, this implies there are some circumstances where smoking is legitimate or acceptable.
+And what, pray, might those be?
 Then he wants the regulation, such as it may turn out, to encourage the development of new tobacco products that may (or, presumably, may not) be less dangerous than ordinary cancer sticks.

 And his idea to achieve this, as he somewhat clumsily puts it, is by:

 Envisioning a world where cigarettes would no longer create or sustain addiction, and where adults who still need or want nicotine could get it from alternative and less harmful sources, needs to be the cornerstone of our efforts – and we believe it’s vital that we pursue this common ground.